 - Ranch Dill Pickle Dressing - Add in ½ to 1 tablespoon of dry Ranch seasoning.

 - Lemon Pepper Dill Pickle Dressing - Add in some freshly squeezed lemon juice, maybe even a little of that lemon zest for an extra pop, as well as some black pepper.
-I’d recommend starting with 1 teaspoon of lemon juice and a ¼ teaspoon of black pepper, then taste and adjust to suit your tastes.
+I recommend starting with 1 teaspoon of lemon juice and a ¼ teaspoon of black pepper, then taste and adjust to suit your tastes.

+There are so many dill-icious things you can do with pickles.
 Told you I was HERE for it!

-Dill Pickle Salad Dressing (Vinaigrette)
+Dill Pickle Salad Dressing (No Mayo)

 Equipment